Joachim Spieth :: Textura #20 (26.10.18) – EN

 The question about techno environment in Germany.
 It is clear that it is very advanced, but I would also like to hear your assessment of changes over the past 10 years in your country, what has changed for the better, what for worse, in your opinion?

 – Almost impossible to mention all.
 My opinion is that the techno scene has separated into several niches and these niches are independent.
 To observe is almost impossible.
 About production and distribution of music it’s easier to appear on the market than 10 years ago, but to get “heard” it’s more difficult.
 Technically there were innovations (DAWs) so you can have a high quality soundwise without investing too much money.
 But as everybody can do it, the market is flooded.
 There’s a massive change in nightlife regarding festivals vs clubs.
 Seems there’s an endless stream of festivals, starting early in the year and continuing until September.
 In fact, for clubs it’s critical.
+So these examples show some changes, but it’s not easy to tell if that’s good or bad.

 Do you have any favorite clubs in Germany, except for Berlin, which are personally most important to you at the moment (or in general), that you would recommend to pay attention first?